dissonant-research/example/angr/README.md

 ## Disassembling
 main() is very simple.
 Take a look at the [radare2 disassembly in main.dis](https://github.com/dissonant-research/examples/blob/master/angr/main.dis).

 It reads in Var[0]-Var[12] using scanf, then checks the values using a CheckSolution() function.
 On success, it will print out a success message with the flag string.
 On failure, it prints out "Wrong".
-That's the wrong program.
+That's the whole program.

 Here's a screenshot showing a portion of main().
 It's calling CheckSolution() on the input values, then accessing the solution/failure strings, based on the return result:
 ![](https://raw.githubusercontent.com/dissonant-research/examples/8c4d774754126b89e2a321806ef7ebb3ff3d463e/angr/main1.png "Very Simple")